Material-Blazor/Material.Blazor/articles/Icon.md

 ## Using MTIcon

-MTIcon's two principal parameters are IconName (required) and IconFoundry (optional).
-Examples of icon name are "alarm" for Material
-Icons, "fa-bell" for Font Awesome and "audio" for Open Iconic.
+MTIcon's two parameters are IconName (required) and IconFoundry (optional).
+Examples of icon name are "alarm" for Material Icons, "fa-bell" for Font Awesome and "audio" for Open Iconic.
 If you don't provide IconFoundry your default foundry will be used.
 The default is either Material Icons or a [default that you set with cascading defaults](xref:A.CascadingDefaults#icons).

-A third parameter is a boolean value TabBar.
-Set this to true if you are placing an icon in a tab bar so that further styling can be added.

 ## Setting the Icon Foundry